Nurbaew/BP2026/README.md

 # BP2026
 This repository contains the source code for the bachelor's thesis:
-**Analýza úspěšnosti algoritmických obchodních strategií založených na kointegraci**
-Prague University of Economics and Business (VŠE Praha), 2025
+**An Analysis of the Performance of Algorithmic Trading Strategies Based on Cointegration** (Analýza úspěšnosti algoritmických obchodních strategií založených na kointegraci) Prague University of Economics and Business (VŠE Praha), 2025

 The repository has four folders — **BETELGEUSE**, **ALDEBARAN**, **SIRIUS**, and **RIGEL** — each containing a Jupyter notebook with the strategy logic and a `DATA/` folder with the corresponding results.